phaserjs/phaser/README.md

 * The StateManager will now check if a State has a method called `resize`.
 If it does, and if the game is running in the RESIZE Scale Mode then this method will be called whenever the game resizes.
 It will be passed two parameters: `width` and `height` that will match the games new dimensions.
 Resizing can happen as a result of either the parent container changing shape, or the browser window resizing.
 * Rectangle.topRight returns a Point object that represents the top-right coordinate of the Rectangle.
 * The grunt script now builds a new version of Phaser without any physics (including Arcade Physics), Tilemaps or Particles.
 This build is called `phaser-no-physics.js` and works stand-alone.
 Please note that things like the GameObjectFactory aren't changed, so they will still try and create a Tilemap for example should you ask them to (thanks @eguneys #1172)
+* Camera.roundPx is a new boolean.
+If set to `true` it will call `view.floor` as part of its update loop, keeping its boundary to integer values.
+Set to `false` to disable this from happening (#1141)

 ### Updates